-You may have never heard of the Iveragh Peninsula, but you’ve surely heard of the Ring of Kerry, and that is the scenic driving trail that traces the best vistas of this lovely coastline.
-But some of the peninsula’s finest treasures are off of the main road.
+You may have never heard of the Iveragh Peninsula, but surely you’ve heard of the Ring of Kerry.
+It’s a scenic driving trail that traces amazing vistas along the peninsula in County Kerry, Ireland.
+But some of the area’s finest treasures are off of the main road.

-Here is a rundown of the peninsula, with access based on your use of a rental car.
+Here is a rundown of the peninsula.
 Our write-up is oriented for access from Kenmare, charming homebase of the Ireland Untour.
 We advise you to pace yourself and stop often to enjoy the views.
 For more tips on touring the Ring of Kerry, see our post on it.

 Here are some of the area’s can’t-miss highlights.